Particular/docs.particular.net/nservicebus/azure-storage-queues/multi-storageaccount-support.md

  - nservicebus/azure/using-multiple-azure-storage-accounts-for-scaleout
 ---

 An NServiceBus-based system running on Azure Storage Queues transport using a single storage account is subject to potential throttling once the maximum number of messages is written to the storage account.
-To overcome this limitation, you can use multiple storage accounts.
-To better understand scale out options with storage accounts, you need to understand Azure storage account scalability and performance.
+To overcome this limitation, use multiple storage accounts.
+To better understand scale out options with storage accounts, it is necessary understand Azure storage account scalability and performance.

 ## Azure Storage Scalability and Performance